A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Benchmark tests and validation

 with $T^*=273\,$~K, $S=110.5\,$~K and $\mu^*= 1.68\times 10^{-5}$~Pa$\cdot$s for air.
 Since the Prandtl number is assumed to be constant in this study, thermal conductivity is calculated from,

 As a result of coupling to a diffuse fluid-solid interface, the model contains two new coupling parameters, $A_u$ and $A_T$ (see Eqs.~(\ref{eq:Fdrag-empirical-law}) and (\ref{eq:diffusion-heat-flux-3})) whose optimal choice is addressed here.
 To this end, simple test cases are selected and the results obtained within the phase field based diffuse interface approach are compared to their sharp interface counterparts.
 The sharp interface solution is obtained by switching off the coupling to the phase-field function in equations~(\ref{eq:volume-averaged-NS-equation-4}), (\ref{eq:volume-averaged-species-equation-5}) and (\ref{eq:energy-transport-DI-version}).
-Both test cases share the same geometry: A channel confined by two parallel solid plates (walls) placed at a distance $L$ from each other.
-The size of the channel along the flow direction (inlet-outlet distance) is denoted by $H$.